Charlotte Amalie, Virgin Islands US – January 8, 2013

 Hillary, Tyler, and I took a “Behind the Fun” tour of the ship, Carnival Victory.
 We all found it very interesting.
 There were only 32 tickets available for two tours, approximately one percent of the passengers.

 We began the tour in the galley as three of 16 participants.
-There are 111 crew in the galley.
-That is roughly ten percent of the entire crew.
+There is 111 crew in the kitchen, roughly ten percent of the entire team.
 The weekly food budget is about $243,000.
 All of the cooking appliances in the galley are either electric or steam.
 That is to help minimize the fire risk.
-All of the the meals are planned ahead on a quarterly basis.
+Periodically, staff plan all of the meals for the next quarter.

-We walked next to the theater.
+Next, we walked to the theater.
 It has a 60,000 watt sound system.
-Some of the prop drops that are used in the shows are 20 feet tall by 40 feet wide, weighing up to 2,000 pounds.
-There are times when the shows can be altered or even canceled, depending on the sea conditions.
+Some of the prop drops used in the shows are 20 feet tall by 40 feet wide, weighing up to 2,000 pounds.
+There are times when the presentations can be altered or even canceled, depending on the sea conditions.

-The captain switched on the radar to include the water depth.
-It was about 8,500 feet.
+The captain switched on the radar to include the water depth, which was about 8,500 feet.
 That is over a mile and a half!

 One of the things we got to do was walk out on the port wing.
 That is the piece of the bridge that extends beyond the sides of the ship.
-It is used by the officers to monitor the docking procedure as well as tying the ship to the dock.
-It was a very interesting view while the ship was underway.
+It is used by the officers to monitor the docking procedure as well as tying the vessel to the dock.
+It was a fascinating view, while the ship was underway.
 There was a rectangular piece of glass in the floor of the wing.
-It was roughly two feet by three feet.
-It provided a view directly down.
+It was roughly two feet by three feet, and it provided a view directly down.

 The bridge was very spacious.
 From side to side it is 116 feet.
-Add the wings to that and it is around 132 feet wide.
-It was easily 30 feet from the back to the front windows.
+Add the wings to that, and it is around 132 feet wide.
+It was roughly 30 feet from the back to the front windows.

-I would definitely recommend this tour to anyone that takes a cruise.
+I would recommend this tour to anyone that takes a cruise.